webmsgr/feathergame/README.md

 **Currently Not Implemented**
 ## Image to tile
-To make a tile, get a 16x16 image for the tile, and use `tileediter.py --import image.png --to image`
-This will import image.png to a tile called image
+To make a tile, get a 16x16 image for the tile, and use `tileediter.py --importimage image.png --to image` This will import image.png to a tile called image
 ## Tile to image
 To export a tile use
-`tileeditor.py --export tile --to tile.png` to export the tile 'tile' to tile.png
+`tileeditor.py --exporttile tile --to tile.png` to export the tile 'tile' to tile.png

 ## Other Commands:
 see `tileediter.py -h`